Browse F.A.Q. Topics

-All companies acting as third parties (as defined in the European Principles) who are engaged in the use of OBA data in order to deliver ads must obtain an OBA Icon licence from the EDAA.
-All companies engaged in the collection of OBA data must participate on the Consumer Choice platform.
-In order to obtain the relevant licence agreements, please apply here.
+All companies acting as third parties (as defined in the European Principles) who are engaged in the use of OBA data in order to deliver ads must sign up to use the AdChoices Icon from EDAA.
+All companies engaged in the collection of OBA data must participate in the Consumer Choice Platform.
+In order to obtain the relevant services agreements, please apply here.

-Acting as a first-party, you are under no obligations to licence the OBA Icon.
-Under the EU Principles for OBA, first parties must provide ‘adequate disclosure’ to consumers and may voluntarily licence the OBA Icon to use in footer links, if they wish to do so.
+Acting as a first-party, you are under no obligations to use the AdChoices Icon.
+Under the European Principles, first parties must provide ‘adequate disclosure’ to consumers and may voluntarily apply to use the AdChoices Icon to use in footer links, if they wish to do so.

-Though it is voluntary, licensing the OBA Icon has many benefits for first parties, as consumers will recognise the OBA Icon and associate it with enhanced privacy standards.
-Put simply, website operators will reap rewards of increased consumer trust and therefore use of the OBA Icon could lead to increased consumer interaction with your website.
+Though it is voluntary, using the AdChoices Icon has many benefits for first parties, as consumers recognise the AdChoices Icon and associate it with enhanced privacy standards.
+Put simply, website operators will reap rewards of increased consumer trust and therefore use of the AdChoices Icon could lead to increased consumer interaction with your website.

-It is an interactive symbol to be placed in or around online ads (by “Third Parties”), or on websites where OBA data may be collected and/or used (by “Website Operators”), and demonstrates that companies involved in serving the ads are respecting the self-regulatory principles in a way that empowers consumers.
-The OBA Icon will increase consumer and marketer trust in Online Behavioural Advertising by linking through to consumer-friendly information about OBA and online advertising, and the Consumer Choice platform on www.youronlinechoices.eu.
+It is an interactive symbol to be placed in or around online ads (by “Third Parties”), or on websites where OBA data may be collected and/or used (by “Website Operators”) and demonstrates that companies involved in serving the ads are respecting the self-regulatory principles in a way that empowers consumers.
+The AdChoices Icon increases consumer and marketer trust in interest-based advertising by linking through to consumer-friendly information about interest-based and online advertising, including the information portal and Consumer Choice Platform YourOnlineChoices.eu.

-The OBA Icon must always provide a clear and prominent link through the “YOC” Consumer Choice platform.
-This platform ensures that the consumer is offered a clear and easily accessible choice and control mechanism over OBA, by some or all participating companies.
-The platform is hosted on the website www.youronlinechoices.eu, administered by the EDAA.
-This website (currently available in 29 country-specific versions and 24 different EU languages) serves as a one-stop-shop for consumers, offering: clear information about OBA and online advertising; a mechanism to enact meaningful choice and control; a portal to file any consumer feedback or complaints with the national advertising Self-Regulatory Organisation (SRO) – see Section 5 of these FAQs.
+The AdChoices Icon must always provide a clear and prominent link through the “YOC” Consumer Choice Platform.
+This Platform ensures that the consumer is offered a clear and easily accessible choice and control mechanism over interest-based advertising, by some or all participating companies.
+The Platform is hosted on the website YourOnlineChoices.eu, administered by EDAA.
+This website (currently available in 33 country-specific versions and 27 different European languages) serves as a one-stop-shop for consumers, offering: (a) clear information about online and personalised advertising; (b) a mechanism to enact meaningful choice and control; and (c) a portal to file any consumer feedback or complaints with the national advertising Self-Regulatory Organisation (SRO) – see Section 5 of these FAQs.

-Companies may also provide their own company-specific opt-out mechanisms; however, these must be in addition and complementary to participation on the “YOC” Consumer Choice platform, which serves as a pan-European, one-stop-shop for consumer information, choice and control regarding OBA across Europe.
+Companies may also provide their own company-specific opt-out mechanisms; however, these must be in addition and complementary to participation on the “YOC” Consumer Choice Platform, which serves as a pan-European, one-stop-shop for consumer information, choice and control regarding interest-based advertising across Europe.

-All companies involved in actively using OBA data to deliver online display advertising should acquire a licence to use the OBA Icon.
+All companies involved in actively using OBA data to deliver online display, mobile or video advertising should participate via a service agreement to use the AdChoices Icon.

 Third Parties: for instance, ad networks, technology platforms, data aggregators, Demand Side Platforms (DSPs) and Supply Side Platforms (SSPs).
-For the avoidance of doubt, retargeting is considered as Third Party OBA covered by the European Principles.
+To clear any doubt, retargeting is considered as Third-Party OBA covered by the European Principles.